-SoM Interface Connection (J1, J2, and J3)
+SoM Interface Connection (J1, J2 and J3)

 The SoM Interface consists of three SAMTEC high speed connectors that provide the DSP peripheral signals for use with a plug in baseboard.
-The SoM Connector figure shows the connector locations on the back of the board.
+The SoM Connector figure shows the connector locations.

 These signals are based upon the peripheral signal needs, which allows multiple DSPs to be used with this connection.
-These connectors are self-mating and the pinout here reflects the connectors on the EV-21569-SOM.
+These connectors are self-mating and the pinout here reflects the connectors on the EV-21593-SOM.